danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Forms in React
 Forms are essential parts of any interactive website.
 React provides a way to handle form's state in a neat way.

-Easy exercise: Create a simple form with an input field for the user's name and a submit button.
+## easy exercise: Create a simple form with an input field for the user's name and a submit button.
 When the form is submitted, it should alert the entered name.

-# Solution
+## Solution

 ```